Moog Taurus: Synthesis model

 The Taurus is monophonic, with its single voice generated by two oscillators running through one three-stage voltage-controlled amplifier.
 For the Taurus I and Taurus III, only one waveform was available: a distorted sawtooth wave.
 The Taurus II introduced a second waveform, the pulse wave.
 All models of the Taurus use a 24db/octave resonant low pass filter with key tracking.
 Although the early models did not include an LFO, the Taurus III has an LFO that can be routed to either oscillator pitch or filter frequency.

 Notable users

 The Taurus is well known for its use by progressive rock bands, such as Pink Floyd, Triumvirat, Rush, Yes and Genesis.
+Harmonium's bass guitarist, Louis Valois, used the Moog Taurus I during the band's L'heptade tour in 1976-1977, which can be heard in the live recording of one of these shows, Harmonium en tournée.
 Other bands such as U2 and The Police have also used the synthesizer.
 John Hackett was known for playing the foot pedals of a Taurus with one hand, while using the other hand to change the octave range.

 Starcastle bassist Gary Strater was known for using two sets on stage.
+Phil Collins introduced the distinctive Taurus sound to top 40 radio with his hit "I Don't Care Anymore".

 According to Moog Music, artists that purchased the Taurus III also included The Black Keys, Todd Tamanend Clark, Animal Collective, Jean Michel Jarre, Steely Dan, Weezer, Dream Theater, Umphrey's Mcgee, and Dave Matthews Band.